MoneyManager

 What's currently out there?

 In addition to primary research, I conducted a review of current budgeting services in the market.
-I analyzed their interface and reviews to identify shortcomings and opportunities for improvement.

 Budget Creation